 The WordPress Admin should have a page rule that enforces a high security level, bypasses Cloudflare's cache, and disables apps + performance features in the admin area.

 Page rules can force SSL, forward XMLRPC URL requests, and lets you use email obfuscation (to prevent spam bots from collecting your email) on single pages without having to worry about an email-decode error showing up in GTmetrix for your entire site.

-🔶 How many page rules can I have?
+How many Cloudflare page rules can I have?

 You can add up to 3 page rules on Cloudflare's free plan, then $5/month for 5 more rules.

-Have questions about these Cloudflare page rules, or have ideas of your own?
-Leave a comment below and I will get back to you as soon as I can.
-Otherwise, thanks for reading!
+Have questions?
+Leave a comment and I’ll get back to you as soon as I can.
+Thanks for reading!